 My Grandmother is Italian American, but a lot of feedback I have received since I posted this recipe is that meat stuffing is a popular French Canadian dish as well!
+It seems like that version has some warming spices like cinnamon and clove.
 People tell me, “My Mémère makes this same recipe!”
 I love hearing that kind of feedback!
 It also makes me wonder, why was my Italian Grandmother making a French Canadian recipe?
+Let me know in the comments if your family makes something like this and we can figure out where it came from!

-In the same pan, add the butter, onion and celery for a few minutes, then the garlic.
+In the same pan after removing the meat, add the butter, onion and celery for a few minutes, then the garlic.
+Sometimes at this step I also add a little bit of sage, rosemary, and thyme, but it’s not in the “official” recipe.

 Grandma’s Meat Stuffing